← MRI Terms

 Treatment Options Commonly Considered

-Treatment depends on the full pattern.
-The MRI words alone are not enough.
+Treatment depends on the full pattern, not the MRI words alone.

 Non-surgical care